Recent Changes Search:

 Can I edit my character's profile once it's been approved?

 Yes, profiles can be updated.
-Minor edits (like adding a non-special item or naming a family member that already existed) can be done without consulting staff, but you'll need to get your profile re-approved if you make other changes (especially major ones like adding Knowledge, adding NPCs or background, etc).
+Minor edits (like adding a non-special item or naming a family member that already existed) can be done without consulting staff, but you'll need to get your profile re-approved if you make other changes (especially major ones like adding NPCs? or background, etc).

 Can I kill my character off?

 Yes, certainly!
 It's your character so you can do what you like to them, within reason.
-However, do remember that in-character actions result in in-character consequences, so if your character's murdered or something to that effect, there will be consequences for the other character(s) involved.
-(Also, unless you have enough karma to purchase a resurrection, they'll remain dead.)
+However, do remember that in-character actions result in in-character consequences, so if your character is murdered or something to that effect, there will be consequences for the other character(s) involved.
+(Also, unless you have enough karma? to purchase a resurrection, they'll remain dead.)

-Please contact Emma by private message before committing to the character's death if you do have enough karma and do want Xanth to resurrect them for you.
-Note, though, that Xanth cannot resurrect characters after 24 in-game hours.
+Please contact Emma? by private message before committing to the character's death if you do have enough karma? and want a god to resurrect them for you.
+Note, though, that they cannot resurrect characters after 24 in-game hours.

 Can I kill someone else's character?